 I tried to reduce how strenuously I did things, so as to not get out of breath easily.
 And since I was 35+ weeks along, nobody batted an eye if I sat out of anything that was too activity-heavy.
 As for the nose sniffling...I just had to grin and bear it. :(

-4. Putting on shoes and socks by yourself will be almost impossible
+4. Putting on shoes and socks by yourself was almost impossible

 How I handled it: